rim20218057/DataEngineeringAssignment1/README.md

-# DataEngineeringAssignment1

-# Data Engineering
+# Data Engineering Assignment 1

 ## Postgres to MongoDB (Airflow)

 The main Idea of our exercise is to extract from Postgresql table and the produce json file is pushed to MongoDB database.